rrthomas/nancy/README.md

 argument, if any, which is a relative path denoting a subtree of the input tree.

-As a special case, if the input path is a single file, and no `--path` argument is given, then Nancy acts as if the input path were the current directory and the `--path` argument were the file name.
-This makes it convenient to expand a single file using the command:

-`nancy INPUT-FILE OUTPUT-FILE`

-Also, when the output is a single file, the special filename `-` may be used to cause Nancy to print the result to standard output instead of writing it to a file.

 For each directory in the input tree, Nancy creates a corresponding directory, if it does not already exist.